MarianaTyler/PocketTrack/README.md

 - Home:
     The main screen of the application, where users can see a summary of their expenses and their total spending.
 (It is intended to become a dashboard in the future)

--- Future Application Views
+🛠️ Future Application Views

--Expenses:
+- Expenses:
     A list of the expenses recorded in the application, including information such as description, amount, category, and date.
--Add Expense
+- Add Expense
     A form that allows users to enter and register a new expense.

 🗂️ Data Model